Dynamics and entropy of $\mathcal{S}$-graph shifts: Proof of the entropy formula

-Since both $c$ and $d$ are nonnegative, it follows that $\sum_{n=0}^\infty \sum_{i,j} \big(B^n(x)D(x)\big)_{i,j}$ converges if and only if $\sum_{n=0}^\infty \sum_{i,j} \big(B^n(x)\big)_{i,j}$ does. \end{proof}
+Since both $c$ and $d$ are nonnegative, it follows that $\sum_{n=0}^\infty \sum_{i,j} \big(B_{\mathcal G}(x)^nD_{\mathcal G}(x)\big)_{i,j}$ converges if and only if $\sum_{n=0}^\infty \sum_{i,j} \big(B_{\mathcal G}(x)^n\big)_{i,j}$ does. \end{proof}

-We need two more ingredients.
+To complete the proof of \cref{thm:entropy_eigen=1}, we need two more ingredients.
 The first is a consequence of the Perron-Frobenius theorem from linear algebra (see Chapter 4 of \cite{Lind-Marcus}).
-We call a nonnegative square matrix $A$ \textit{irreducible} if for every pair of indices $i,j$, there is a positive integer $n$ so that $A^n_{i,j} > 0$.
-The adjacency matrix $A_G$ of $G$ is irreducible if and only if $G$ is.
+We call a nonnegative square matrix $A$ \textit{irreducible} if for every pair of indices $i,j$, there is a positive integer $n$ so that $(A^n)_{i,j} > 0$.
+The adjacency matrix $A_G$ is irreducible if and only if $G$ is irreducible as a graph (as defined on page \pageref{def:irreducible-graph}).

 \begin{theorem} If $A$ is an irreducible matrix with spectral radius $\rho$, then there exist positive real numbers $c$ and $d$ such that

 for every $n \in \N$. \end{theorem}